19balazs86/PlayingWithDapper/README.md

 - I adapted the Postgres database solution for use on SQL server
 - For the update, with the MERGE INTO statement, I encountered the issue of SQL Server's 2100 parameter limit
 - While solving that issue, I realized I could improve update performance by using a User-Defined Table Type and Stored Procedure
-- Eventually, I implemented the solution for both PostgreSQL and SQL Server using Dapper

 ## Resources